 Last updated 23 April 2020

-Allergy UK has information aimed at patients and schools; it answers FAQs, such as:
+Allergy UK has information aimed at patients; it answers FAQs, such as:

 - Do medications for allergic conditions, such as antihistamines and montelukast have a negative effect on immunity?